 Beardoholic Announce Expansion to Offices in the US and Europe

-Austin, Texas, Dec.
-06, 2023 (GLOBE NEWSWIRE) -- Beardoholic, a beard care company that develops its range of products with the help of industry experts to increase the quality of beard care products available on the market, is proud to announce its recent expansion to offices in the US and Europe.
+Austin, Texas – Beardoholic, a beard care company that develops its range of products with the help of industry experts to increase the quality of beard care products available on the market, is proud to announce its recent expansion to offices in the US and Europe.

 With 10,000s of happy customers all over the world and its website quickly becoming a growing resource where millions of people can visit to get their new hairstyle ideas, Beardoholic’s expansion is to meet the increasing demand for informative articles covering various topics, including grooming tips, styling techniques, current haircut trends, product reviews and high-quality grooming products.